plaurent/gnustep-build/debian-9-clang-8.0-runtime-2.0/README.md

 ### 3. Optional: Get a nice Mac like look

-**Update (2019/05/15): Please note that ProjectCenter and rik.theme are not going to work using the current setup due to linking issues (ivar types either seem to be incompatible with libs-gui or there is access of private ivars which is not compatible with clang).** I suggest using one of the other two themes that do not need compilation/linking.
+**Update (2019/05/22): Please note that rik.theme is not going to work using the current setup due to linking issues (ivar types either seem to be incompatible with libs-gui or there is access of private ivars which is not compatible with clang).** I suggest using one of the other two themes that do not need compilation/linking.

 As a person used to work with a Mac I suggest you put the following settings in place to get a nice look for your GNUstep apps that is similar to [this one](https://github.com/BertrandDekoninck/rik.theme/blob/master/newscreen.png):